Choc-almond and rosewater bliss balls that are perfect for Valentines Day. Present to your beloved and watch them feel loved.

 - 22 dried dates

-- 1 tsp rosewater essence
+- 1 teaspoon rosewater essence

-- 5 tbsp cacao
+- 5 tablespoon cacao

-- 3 tbsp coconut oil
+- 3 tablespoon coconut oil

 - A pinch of salt

-- Extra cacao for rolling (if desired although it does sort of get absorbed into the ball)
+- Extra cacao for rolling if desired although it does sort of get absorbed into the ball

 Instructions